 - Krakow was the capital city of Poland during the Polish dynasty rule and even before that.
 So it’s been an important city not just in the history of Poland but also in European history.

 - Krakow was one of the few cities that survived WW II.
-Hence most of the old town area include buildings and monuments dating back to even medieval times.
+Hence most of the old town area includes buildings and monuments dating back to even medieval times.

 - Krakow was one of the central administrative cities during Nazi rule.
 After they constructed the Auschwitz-Birkenau concentration camps and turned it into a centre house for massive killings, Krakow became an essential point of operation.
 All of the Jews were driven out of the city erasing any trace of Jewish settlement at this time.
 You find the remains of this part of history in the Jewish quarter.